Having problems with your Xbox Series X/S? Microsoft has released a list of known issues and how to get around them.

 — Xbox ANZ (@XboxANZ) November 10, 2020

-EA Play App
+EA Play app

-Players with this issue find that the EA Play app won’t launch or install on their Series X/S device.
+Players with this issue find that the EA Play app won’t launch or install on their Xbox Series X/S device.

 At this point in time, there is no workaround to solve this issue.
 Microsoft ensures they are working with their app partners to find resolutions.
 The EA Play app will only work on an Xbox One gen device.

-Microsoft instructs players to go to the Store and search for your game if you are looking for ways to claim your 10-hour trials for popular games.
+Microsoft instructs players to go to the Store and search for your game if they are looking for ways to claim your 10-hour trials for popular games.
 There will be a ‘Free Trial with EA Play’ button.